Tiny Turtle Graphics Interpreter

 A + B + C = (A + B) + C

-the right operator.
-If an operator * is right-associated,
+first, then the right operator.
+If an operator * is

 A * B * C = A * (B * C)

-multiplication hold associative law so the result of
+Addition and multiplication hold associative law so the result

-mathematics.
-However, the parser will be confused if left (or right)
+terms of mathematics.
+However, the parser will be confused if

-precedence of operators.
-Later declared operators have higher precedence
+show the precedence of operators.
+Later declared operators have

 v=w+z*5+7 is the same as v=((w+(z*5))+7)

+assignment.
 Assignment is not expression in turtle language.
-It is
+It

-primary_procedure.
-But if = appears in an expression, it is
+is primary_procedure.
+But if = appears in an

-a logical operator, not an assignment.
-The logical equal
+expression, it is a logical operator, not an assignment.
+The

-‘=’ usually used in the conditional expression, for
+logical equal ‘=’ usually used in the conditional

 Grammar rules section defines the syntactic grammar of the language.
 It is similar to BNF form.